 Ear / Earlobe Keloid

-With passage of time, these small lesions can grow to a larger size.
+With the passage of time, these small lesions can grow to a larger size.
 This is often the case when keloids are left untreated, or when the treatments are ineffective.

 Treatment of Ear/Earlobe Keloids: